mitmedialab/ytrends/scraper/README.md

 Locations
 ---------

-The initial list of locations was seeded by running the following JQuery statement from the browser console on the YouTube Trends webpage:
+The initial list of locations was seeded by running JQuery-fying the [YouTube Trends webpage](http://www.youtube.com/trendsdashboard) and then running this code in the JS console:
 ```
 $('select[data-hash=loc0] option').map(function() { return $(this).val()+"|"+$(this).text();}).get();
 ```
-and then cleaning it up via a few regular expressions in a text editor
+Then we cleaned it up via a few regular expressions in a text editor.